BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/prime-icons.md

 ---
-title: Prime-Icons
+title: Prime Icons
-description: How to install and configure Prime-Icons for Blade Icons.
+description: How to install and configure Prime Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Prime-Icons]
+breadcrumbs: [Documentation, Families, Prime Icons]
 ---

 ## Installation